 Climate change and the ECB

-Climate change can affect the economy through extreme weather events and uncertainties related to the transition to a low-carbon economy.
+Climate change can affect price stability through extreme weather events and uncertainties related to the transition to a low-carbon economy.

 ECB staff ensure that climate change is taken into account in the ECB’s macroeconomic models, forecasting methods, and risk assessments.More

-Supervisors engage with banks to raise awareness of risks emerging from climate change.
-The aim is to ensure that banks are able to manage these risks properly.More
+Supervisors engage with banks to monitor action on risks emerging from climate change.
+The aim is to ensure that banks are able to detect and manage these risks properly.More

 Monetary policy and investment portfolios